szabogabor91/gimlet-website/src/concepts/the-sane-helm-guide.md

           image: nginx
 ```

 The above snippet is a Kubernetes Deployment resource with its replica count templated.
-This is how Helm charts look inside.

-They are Golang template files that are able to render variables at predefined placeholders.
+This is how Helm charts look inside: they are Golang template files that are able to render variables at predefined placeholders.
 Just much more convoluted in real life, thanks to the many generic usecases they have to serve.

-To round up your Helm intro in the remaining chapters you will
+To round up your Helm intro, in the remaining chapters you will

-- modify a chart by introducing a new variable to it, this way you will see that charts are really just template files
+- modify a chart by introducing a new variable to it
-- while you will learn how to render and debug Helm charts locally
+- learn how to render and debug Helm charts locally
 - and how to navigate chart source code

+This way you will see that charts are really just template files , and learn how to handle not well documented situations.

 ## Rendering Helm charts as Kubernetes resources